EU lawmakers back French push to limit U.S. trade talks

 U.S. lawmakers say they will not support a deal unless it tears down barriers that have long blocked U.S. exports.
 One U.S. official said the talks risked "death by a thousand cuts" if a policy of tit-for-tat exemptions were to take over.

-France's Trade Minister Nicole Bricq welcomed the European Parliament's vote but said she wanted to see public procurement for defense contracts exempted too, something De Gucht wants to include in the talks.
+France's Trade Minister Nicole Bricq welcomed the European Parliament's vote but said she wanted to see public procurement for defence contracts exempted too, something De Gucht wants to include in the talks.

 De Gucht and EU ministers cannot ignore the European Parliament.
 Last year an overwhelming majority of its lawmakers vetoed ACTA, an international trade agreement intended to clamp down on fake goods and illegal Internet downloading.

-France, Europe's second largest economy, has threatened to block the start of U.S. talks unless it retains a "cultural exception" that allows the government to limit foreign programs on French airwaves and to subsidize French films.
+France, Europe's second largest economy, has threatened to block the start of U.S. talks unless it retains a "cultural exception" that allows the government to limit foreign programmes on French airwaves and to subsidise French films.

 French Culture Minister Aurelie Filippetti sent a letter to EU lawmakers on Wednesday calling on them to back exempting culture from the talks, and said France has the support of other EU member states.